Feo's Stuff HORROR / THRILLER

 Ann: Oh yes!
 That's right!
 You told me: Skull Island.

-As they watch the natives party down, Carl is overwhelmed with fanboy geeky enthusiasm ("Holy mackerel!
+As they watch the natives party down, Carl is overwhelmed by his fanboy geeky enthusiasm ("Holy mackerel!
 Whatta show!").
 Carl starts filming the whole thing in plain sight of the natives, the chief of whom immediately spots him.
 The Chief (Noble Johnson: THE HAUNTED VALLEY, DANTE'S INFERNO, THE MYSTERIOUS DR. FU MANCHU, THE MUMMY, SON OF KONG, THE GHOST BREAKERS, THE MAD DOCTOR OF MARKET STREET) stops the ceremony and confronts Carl and crew.
-His Witch Doctor is hopping mad, saying the intruders have ruined the ceremony.
-What ceremony?
-Why their Bride of Kong ceremony.
-Its a wedding of sorts, though a sacrifice exactly.

 Denham and the gang are able to get away with their skins and that night, Jack Driscoll admits his true feelings for Ann.
 But while he is called away on ship business, Ann, on deck and gazing up at that clear Indian Ocean sky, is kidnapped by the natives who've snuck aboard.
 One thing leads to another and the next thing you know, Ann is the Bride of Kong.